Voice-over Recording Studio Tips

 As an aside, I am a great proponent of voice-recognition software, and as I've mentioned on previous pages which mics I use for this, I thought I'd add that I use a Behringer Xenyx 502 mixer to give the mic adequate gain and EQ before going into the PC's soundcard.
 Alas, this particular mixer model does not have phantom power so I would always suggest you buy one that does so you've always got the ability to use condenser mics if you wish.
 This was my mistake.

 Full time voice-over artists will have ISDN lines, essentially digital telephone lines which allow you to 'appear' live in a recording studio or production house anywhere in the world in digital clarity.
 They are by no means cheap to install or keep going.
 The cost per minute, per ISDN line is 50p, and you need 2 lines - so a 15 minute session (although it's the production company who would dial in to you) would cost around £7.50 in call costs.
 To convert your gloriously retro analogue audio into digital to be sent down these ISDN lines, you need an ISDN codec.
 This not only sends your audio signal from your mixer to the production studio, but also allows you to hear them (just like a phone) so that they can direct you and tell you when they're ready to record.
 A popular codec is the Prima LT, which is nice and easy to use and is very high quality (although the price is over £2,000).
 There are now pieces of software available that do the same as the hardware but for around half the price, and AudioTX is a popular version.
 ISDN lines give a VO cudos because they are expensive things to have, show you're serious and allow real-time 'live' directing from the session producer that recording a WAV or MP3 in your own time does not.
+I suppose these days you could simply record the session as a WAV and just Skype with the studio so they hear what you're recording, then send them the WAV when the session is finished.
+Certainly cheaper than ISDN lines!

 Years ago, I used to have to record the voice sessions onto Minidiscs first then record them from MD to the PC to edit.
-This was very time consuming - essentially doubling the length of time it took to record a session, but my old PC was just so noisy it was impractical to record a voice track while it was on in the same room, especially before I'd discovered gates.
+This was very time consuming - essentially doubling the length of 'real' time it took to record a session, but my old PC was just so noisy it was impractical to record a voice track while it was on in the same room, especially before I'd discovered gates.
 I have since had Fujitsu Siemens and Acer PCs, the latter being very quiet indeed.
 I've always liked Minidiscs since I purchased the MZ-R3 in 1996.
 I was a real Minidisc advocate, especially as it was competing with the DCC (effectively digital cassette tapes) at the time in a VHS vs Betamax style battle.
 My original portable MZR3 doesn't work anymore now.
 My new portable is the MZ-R37 (pictured right).
 The LP2 and LP4 recording modes of MD recorders today are incredible - you'd be hard pushed to notice any difference.
 I've found so many uses for my minidisc recorders that I'm tempted to buy some spares in case they ever stop manufacturing them!
 I already have hundreds of blank discs from a clearance sale item in Sainsburys (5 for £1).
 I tend not to record voice tracks onto them now unless the client requests it.
 I'll be totally honest here, they never have.

 Digital Recording Workstations